 NCEA

-NCEA is the way in which New Zealand students are assessed in schools.
+For all students who entered a Secondary School in years up to 2025, NCEA is the way in which New Zealand students are assessed in schools.

 This is either done externally (with an end of year exam) or internally (by teachers in the school) or a mixture of both.
 Each subject is divided into ‘standards’ with a certain number of ‘credits’ which students earn when they pass the standard.
 To gain a Level and go on to the next the following year, students need to earn a certain number of credits.